 Insurance companies price Medicare Supplement Insurance (Medigap) policies based on three main things: your plan choice, your personal factors, and their pricing systems.
-Because of these factors, the monthly cost of a Medicare Supplement insurance plan can vary widely.
+Because of these factors, monthly Medicare Supplement insurance plan costs can vary widely.

 One thing that will greatly affect the cost of your coverage is which plan you choose to buy.
 The 10 standardized plans vary greatly in their coverage and benefits, and so do their prices.
 Your personal factors, such as age and tobacco use, will also affect your prices.